-- 2. Customs checks the validity of the CITES permit.
-Checking the validity of the permit includes two aspects: - Validity of the permit itself, for example whether the permit is not expired and has not been used before. - Cross check between the data in the Customs declaration and the CITES permit, i.e. whether they match for description of the species (CITES) and goods (Customs), countries of origin and destination, quantities, etc. - 3.
+- Validity of the permit itself, for example whether the permit is not expired and has not been used before. - Cross check between the data in the Customs declaration and the CITES permit, i.e. whether description of the species (CITES) and goods (Customs), countries of origin and destination, quantities etc. match. - 3.
 Customs needs to amend box 14 and 15 of the CITES permit with details on the export/import process (permit endorsement):